jdenalil/jdenalil.github.io/README.md

 Savings and Investment account: Any money left over should go here - There's many directions you could go with this, but large low cost index funds, rental properties, or investing in your own skills or personal business could be a great option.
 This account can also be where your emergency fund can be located.

-**Book Club**
- - Achieving outlier success - Sam Altman
- - 4-hour workweek - Tim Ferris
- - Tools of Titans, Tribe of Mentors - Tim Ferris

-**Most Interesting Fields in the World Today**
+**Fundamental Fields of the Future**

- Computation and Technology - (Engineers, Researchers)
+ Technology - (Engineers, Researchers)
   - How do we create systems that improve human life?
-     - AI, Consumer Tech, ect.
   - How do we reduce existential risk to humans?
-     - Space Travel, Medical, Sustainability

  Nature of our universe - (Physicists)
-  - How do we answer fundamental questions about the nature of out universe?
+  - What are the answers to fundamental questions about the nature of our universe?

  Government - (Politicians, Economists)
-  - How do we run a efficient society that rewards acheivement but maintains equality?
+  - Run an efficient society that ethically rewards achievement?